 7. Select Integrations and Plug-ins

 Based on the above content discovery, what functionality and integrations will your nonprofit website need?
 We offer a full list, including:

-- Payment processing with Authorize.net or DoJiggy Payments
+- Payment processing with Authorize.net, DoJiggy Payments, and PayPal

 - eCommerce merchandise store (for merchandise and school spirit sales)

 - Google Analytics